phpman > man > CREATE_AGGREGATE(7)

 parameter rather than being written next to the aggregate name.
 Note that this syntax

 allows only one input parameter.
-To define a zero-argument aggregate function with
+To define a zero-argument aggregate function with this

-defined with the old syntax.
+with the old syntax.

 sfunc

 The name of the state transition function to be called for each input row.
-For a
+For a normal

 For ordered-set (including hypothetical-set) aggregates, the state transition function